 Before you go on, do you know the difference between being wealthy and being rich?
 If not, you might want to check out this blog first.

-Why don’t people follow these simple rules?
+Why don’t people follow these 3 simple rules of money?

 Let’s first look at Rule 1 (‘Spend less than you earn’) and Rule 3 (‘Be patient’).